scotws/TaliForth2/forth_code/README.md

 user_words_end:
 ```

-This methode allows testing of the Forth word to be defined with Gforth (though
+This method allows testing of the Forth word to be defined with Gforth (though
 note that the exampe above will fail because of `wordsize`, a Tali Forth word).

+All files included here are processed by the `evaluate` word which in turn uses
+the normal processing machinery with `parse-name`.
+Since that word assumes that
+delimiters will be spaces, not tabs, the Forth files here should not contain
+tabs because that can cause the files to choke.